le-incroyable1-dev/le-incroyable1-dev/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-&nbsp;I am skilled in data structures, algorithm design and software engineering.\
-&nbsp;I'm currently pursuing a Bachelor of Engineering in Computer Science at Thapar University.\
-&nbsp;I am interested in machine learning and currently working as a researcher at NSUT Delhi.\
-&nbsp;I previously interned as a software engineer at Salesforce in the B2B Commerce Cloud.\
-&nbsp;In my free time, you can find me playing the latest RPG or binge-watching something on Netflix.
+I'm a Computer Science senior at Thapar University.
+I am skilled in data structures, algorithm design, and software engineering.
+In my free time, you can probably find me playing the latest RPG or binge-watching something on Netflix.
+Sometimes, I also feel inspired to go for a refreshing workout.

+I am interested in machine learning and currently working as a researcher at NSUT Delhi.
+Previously, I interned as a software engineer at Salesforce in the B2B Commerce Cloud.
+I am passionate about learning new technologies and creating immersive and engaging experiences for users.
+I am looking for opportunities to further enhance my skills and competencies.

 ### ⚙️ &nbsp;GitHub Analytics